jayantgulati/AWS-Three-Tier-Architecture-CloudFormation/README.md

 2- Copy the object url of every S3 uploaded object and replace it in mainstack.yaml in TemplateURL.

-3- Now go to cloudformation upload the mainstack.yaml and enter parameters like Availbility Zone , KeyName (Create one if you don't have it)
+3- Now go to cloudformation upload the mainstack.yaml and enter parameters like Availability Zone , KeyName (Create one if you don't have it)

 <img width="929" alt="image" src="https://github.com/AssassinUKG/googleSearcher/assets/25551975/8b911951-4b00-44f9-89f5-431bc2902c2a">